Theodore Hook: Career

 He took up residence at St Mary Hall, Oxford University, leaving after two terms to resume his former life.
-His gift of improvising songs charmed the Prince Regent into a declaration that something must be done for Hook, who was appointed accountant-general and treasurer of Mauritius with a salary of £2,000 a year (£142,325; US$194,771 in 2021 terms).
-He was the life and soul of the island from his arrival in October 1813, but a serious deficiency was discovered in the treasury accounts in 1817, and he was arrested and brought to England on a criminal charge.
-A sum of about £12,000 (£1,054,500; US$1.44 million in 2021 terms) had been extracted by a deputy official, and Hook was held responsible.
+His gift of improvising songs charmed the Prince Regent, who appointed him accountant-general and treasurer of Mauritius with a salary of £2,000 a year (£142,325; US$194,771 in 2021 terms).
+He started his term in October 1813.
+In 1817, it was discovered that a sum of about £12,000 (£1,054,500; US$1.44 million in 2021 terms) had been extracted by a deputy official; Hook was put on trial and ultimately found guilty of negligence and held responsible for the missing amount.

-During the scrutiny of the audit board, he lived obscurely and maintained himself by writing for magazines and newspapers.
-In 1820, he launched the newspaper John Bull, the champion of high Toryism and the virulent detractor of Queen Caroline.
-Witty criticism and pitiless invective secured it a large circulation, and Hook derived, for the first year at least, an income of £2,000.
-He was, however, arrested for the second time on account of his debt to the state, which he made no effort to defray.

-While he was confined in a sponging-house from 1823 to 1825, he wrote the nine volumes of stories afterwards collected under the title of Sayings and Doings (1824–1828).
+In 1820, to repay the debt, he launched the newspaper John Bull, which championed Toryism.
+Though it had strong circulation, he failed to repay what he owed and was confined to a sponging-house from 1823 to 1825.
+While imprisoned, he wrote the nine volumes of stories afterwards collected under the title of Sayings and Doings (1824–1828).
 In the early 1820s, he helped the singer Michael Kelly compile his Reminiscences, which include details of working with Mozart.
-In the remaining 23 years of his life, he poured forth 38 volumes besides articles, squibs and sketches.
+In the remaining 23 years of his life, he wrote novels, essays, and plays.
 His novels have frequent passages of racy narrative and vivid portraiture.
 They include Maxwell (1830), a portrait of his friend the Reverend E. Cannon; Love and Pride (1833); the autobiographical Gilbert Gurney (1835) and Gurney Married (1838); Jack Brag (1837) and Peregrine Bunce (1842).
-He did not finish a biographical work on Charles Mathews.
 His last novel was Births, Marriages and Deaths (1839).

-The world's oldest postcard was sent to Hook in 1840, bearing a penny black stamp.
+The world's oldest postcard was sent to Hook in 1840, bearing a Penny Black stamp.
 Hook probably created and posted the card to himself as a practical joke on the postal service, since the image is a caricature of workers in the post office.
 In 2002, the postcard sold for a record £31,750.